Novartis/Jenkins-LSCI/README.md

 -   Image analysis pipelines, image lists, and generated measurements are all managed by the Jenkins-LSCI server and can be reviewed, shared and reused in multiple ways thus building a **collaborative foundation for reproducible research**.

 -   CellProfiler can be parallelized to execute on a **high performance** compute cluster.
--   High performance image analysis becomes **accesible to laboratory scientists**.
+-   High performance image analysis becomes **accessible to laboratory scientists**.

 -   All functionality is **web-accessible**.
 Users do not need to install CellProfiler locally, or run CellProfiler with the potentially limited compute resources of their local workstation/laptop.
 -  This basic set of jobs can be **easily extended**  with jobs for data and imaging utilities as the computational needs of the laboratory demand.